top of page

 Kaiju Go! is a Japanese monster film, art, and toy showcase headlined by a double feature film screening.
 It also features guest artists and toy vendors from the kaiju, tokusatsu, and designer toy worlds.

-The admission includes access to both Godzilla feature films in the main theater and access to all of the vendors.
+The admission includes access to both Godzilla feature films, the special screening of The Super Infra-man, guest artist interviews and access to all of the vendors.

 What time does the event start and end?

-The doors open at 2pm for VIP ticket holders and 3pm for general admission.
+The Texas Theater and Oak Cliff Cultural Center doors open at 2pm.
 The double feature will begin around 7pm.
-For a full schedule, please check out the Event page.
 The event will end at the conclusion of the second film.

 Are there in-and-out privileges?